 Have you made the switch to back button focus yet?
 If so, let us know in the comments what you photograph.
-Also, when you made the switch, how much of a difference it made.
+Also, when you made the switch, how much of a difference did it make?

-We love to hear that we’re being helpful, so if this tutorial has helped you to understand back button focus, share that too!
+I love to hear that we’re being helpful, so if this tutorial has helped you to understand back button focus photography, share that too!